Busting holiday season job search myths

 “When or if you’re asked, mention your interest in finding a new job, saying specifically what kind of work you want and name two or three target employers or target industries.”

-Of course they do!
 That is your Chief Doubting Officer speaking.
 Clear your head of negative thinking.
 What better time to keep in touch with your network than the holiday season.
 Send out a secular card with Season’s or New Year greetings.
-Add a business card if it’s an old school card sent my snail mail which should include your LinkedIn url.
-This serves to differentiate you from the rest of the crowd and personalises the relationship.
-A gracious hand written card with a sincere message can make a big difference.
+Add a business card if it’s an old school card sent by snail mail which should include your LinkedIn URL.
+This serves to differentiate you from the rest of the crowd and personalise the relationship.
+A gracious handwritten card with a sincere message can make a big difference.
 With everyone working from home they may not get the card for some time so check if you can.